green7ea/blog/README.md

 - you include the same file a second time,
 - based on the compiler state, it pretends to be empty.

-This is completely crazy, the file you include can change based on the state of the compiler.
+That is completely crazy - the file you include can change based on the state of the compiler.
 Not only that but the included files themselves can modify the state of the compiler (windows.h is infamous for doing this).

-This also makes compiling really long and really hard.
+Because of this, compiling becomes slow and complex.
 Suppose that we want to compile two files which both include `<string.h>` and that `<string.h>` itself includes about 50 other files.
 We are not able to cache `<string.h>` without proving that the compiler state is the same when we include it!

 So what started out as a simple, easy to implement solution turns out to scale really poorly.
-This wasn't a problem in 1972 when the computer limited the complexity but almost 50 years later, it's a big problem.
-The C++ standards committee has been trying to introduce a module system to fix this problem but it's a difficult task to change such a fundamental system in an established language.
+This wasn't an issue in 1972 when the computers limited the complexity but almost 50 years later, it's a big problem.
+The C++ standards committee has been trying to introduce a module system to fix this but it's a difficult task to change such a fundamental system in an established language.

 ## Header Trees